Sentimental Journey (aircraft)

 Sentimental Journey (44-83514) is the nickname of a B-17G Flying Fortress bomber.
 It is based at the Commemorative Air Force Museum in Mesa, Arizona, US.
 The aircraft is regularly flown to airshows throughout North America.

 The nose art features Betty Grable, the number one pinup girl of the World War II era.
 The aircraft's name takes after a song made very popular by Doris Day in 1945.

 History

 Boeing B-17G 44-83514 was built by Douglas Aircraft in late 1944, and was accepted by the U.S. Army Air Forces on 13 March 1945.
-Assigned to the Pacific theater for the duration of the war, it was subsequently placed in storage in Japan.
+Assigned to the Pacific theater for the remainder of the war, it was subsequently placed in storage in Japan.
 In 1947, the B-17G was reconfigured as a RB-17G for a new role in photo-mapping and assigned to Clark Field in Manila.